CassieTracks/EVM-Impact-Calculator/README.md

 - kaleido (Note on Windows must use kaleido version 0.1.0post1 for it to work with streamlit)

 ### Running the App
+#### Installation
+    use pip to install the required third party packages: pip -r requirements.txt

+#### Usage

+    From a IDE you can just run the relevant .py file.
+If you don’t have a IDE, open a terminal,cd to the appropriate folder and type in python <.py file>

+    main.py: run it in the project root folder, so it can import from the testpack folder

 Launch the app locally:
     > streamlit run main.py
 or use the following command replacing the folder location to where the repository is stored: